gil01karougbe/nodeserialize-poc/README.md

 # nodeserialize-poc
-Insecure Deserialization to RCE in NodeJS
+Insecure Deserialization to RCE in NodeJS</br>
 This is a vulnerable node js App that uses the node-serialize package for serialization and deserialization.

 ## How work The app
-the /notes endpoint is protected and a user must log in the app before accessing it. others are not when the user log in the application send to the browser a cookie that is checked when accessing the /notes endpoint. if the cookie is valid the access is allowed if not it's denied.
+The /notes endpoint is protected and a users must login before accessing it.
+When the user log in the application send to the client (browser) a cookie that is checked when accessing the /notes endpoint.
+If the cookie is valid the access is allowed if not it's denied.

 ## Run the App